OpenHFT/Chronicle-Map/README.md

 map.close()
 ```

-When using replication its important to call close to clean up the NIO socket connections.
+When using replication its important to call close to clean up the TCP/IP socket connection.
 Failure to call close may prevent you from restarting a replicated map on the same port.

+###### WARNING

-WARNING : If you call close too early before you have finished working with the map, this can cause
+If you call close too early before you have finished working with the map, this can cause
 your JVM to crash.
 Close MUST BE the last thing that you do with the map.

 # TCP / UDP Replication